david-macmahon/DopplerDriftSearchPipelineOutputs.jl/README.md

 starting frequency and drift rate of the proto-hit with the highest value among all proto-hits of the cluster.

+This package also provides functions for clustering proto-hits and working with the clusters:

+- `clusterizeprotohits` to group proto-hits into clusters of neighboring proto-hits
+- `clusterinfo` to return a `NamedTuple` of metadata about a proto-hit cluster.

 # DopplerDriftSearchPipeline output files

 The output files from `DopplerDriftSearchPipeline` are stored in the Apache